enkidevs/curriculum/regular-expressions/introduction/basic-syntax-i/regex-wildcards-ii.md

 Here are a few more wildcards that can be used when you want to be more specific than using a `.`, `\w` or `\W`!

-`/s` matches all whitespace characters - spaces, tabs and line-breaks
+`\s` matches all whitespace characters - spaces, tabs and line-breaks.

-`/S` matches all non-whitespace characters
+`\S` matches all non-whitespace characters

 We could use the following regex pattern to match these three strings: